michaelprice232/gophercises-solutions/lesson04-link-parser/README.md

 My implementation of [exercise 4](https://github.com/gophercises/link) on [Gophercises](https://gophercises.com/).

-Parses a HTML document from file for any links and grabs the text from them.
+Parses an HTML document from file for any links and grabs the text from them.

+I found this to be a tough exercise and my solution does not work for all the cases that the instructors solution works for (see commented out unit test case), but I have kept this code as-is, to serve as a learning record.

 ## How to run